simeononsecurity/simeononsecurity.ch/content/articles/fedramp-explained-government-cloud-security/index.en.md

 #### Example Scenario: Cloud Service Providers (CSPs)

 For instance, if a company offers cloud services to a government agency, they must navigate the **FedRAMP** process.
 This entails formulating robust security protocols, complying with stringent controls, and partnering with a Third Party Assessment Organization (**3PAO**) for a thorough security assessment.
-By adhering to these standards, CSPs ensure the safety and integrity of their cloud solutions, bolstering trust among government clientele.
+By adhering to these standards, CSPs ensure the safety and integrity of their cloud solutions, strengthen trust among government clientele.

 #### Navigating the JAB Process